What we do

 - (Necessary) A solid understanding of linear algebra to the level of at least eigenanalysis.
 Knowledge of SVD would be useful;

 - (Necessary) Good English skills.
-If you barely meet the minimums required for entry you will need to undertake significant study to improve your skills;
+Writing a thesis is hard for everyone, and if you barely meet the minimums required for entry in the University's programmes then you will need to undertake significant study to improve your skills;

-- (Necessary) Exposure to state space methods in control (or phase space concepts from physics);
+- (Necessary) Exposure to state space ideas (or phase space if you have a physics background);

-- (Preferred) Basic digital signal processing skills, such as comfort with the Fourier domain and familiarity with topics such as sampling and digital filtering;
+- (Preferred) Basic digital signal processing knowledge, such as comfort with the Fourier domain and familiarity with topics such as sampling and digital filtering;

 - (Preferred) Some exposure to estimation methods such as the Kalman filter;